 Work decisions by individuals are determined by their preferences over consumption c and labour hours h, as well as possible childcare requirements, fixed costs of work, and the tax and transfer system.
 Preferences are indexed by observable characteristics X, including the number and age of her children, and vectors of unobservable (to the econometrician) characteristics ε and ε .
-The vector ε corresponds to the additive hours (or state) specific errors in the utility function, and we let $U(c,h; X, \epsilon, \epsilon) = u(c,h; X, \epsilon) + \epsilon_h$ represent the utility of a single mother who consumes c and works h hours.
+The vector ε corresponds to the additive hours (or state) specific errors in the utility function, and we let $U(c,h;X,\epsilon,\epsilon) = u(c,h;X,\epsilon) + \epsilon_h$ represent the utility of a single mother who consumes c and works h hours.
 We will assume that she consumes her net income which comprises the product of hours of work h and the gross hourly wage w plus non-labour income and transfer payments, less taxes paid, childcare expenditure, and fixed costs of work.
-In what follows we let F denote the distribution of state specific errors ε , and G denote the joint distribution of (X, ε) .1

-In our empirical analysis individual utilities $U(c, h; X, \epsilon, \varepsilon)$ will be described by a parametric utility function and a parametric distribution of unobserved heterogeneity (ε, ε).
+In what follows we let F denote the distribution of state specific errors ε , and G denote the joint distribution of (X, ε) .5 by a parametric utility function and a parametric distribution of unobserved heterogeneity (ε, ε).
 Similarly, a parametric form will be assumed for the stochastic process determining fixed costs of work and childcare expenditure.
-To maintain focus on the optimal design problem, we delay this discussion regarding the econometric modelling until section 4; for now it suffices to write consumption c at hours h as $c(h; T, X, \epsilon)$,2 where T(wh, h; X) represents the tax and transfer system.
+To maintain focus on the optimal design problem, we delay this discussion regarding the econometric modelling until section 4; for now it suffices to write consumption c at hours h as $c(h; T, X, \epsilon)$,6 where $T(wh, \mathbf{h}; X)$ represents the tax and transfer system.
 Non-labour income, such as child maintenance payments, enter the tax and transfer schedule T through the set of demographics X, and for notational simplicity we abstract from the potential dependence of the tax and transfer system on childcare expenditure.
-Taking the schedule T as given, each single mother is assumed to choose her hours of work $h^ \in \mathcal{H}$ to maximize her utility.
+Taking the schedule T as given, each single mother is assumed to choose her hours of work $h^ \in \mathcal{H}$ to maximise her utility.
 That is: